Fall of a Particle to the Center of a Singular Potential: Classical vs. Quantum Exact Solutions: Norm Convergence

 \section{Norm Convergence}

 Here we discuss the convergence of $\int_{0}^{\infty}|R(\xi)|^2\xi^2d\xi$, where $R(\xi)$ is given by Eq.~\eqref{eq:Sol_R}.
-Since $_1\!F_1(a;b;z)$ is a holomorphic function of $z$ on the whole complex plane~\cite{janke1960tafeln} only the convergence at the lower and upper limits should be examined.
+Since $_1\!F_1(a;b;z)$ is an analytic function of $z$ on the whole complex plane~\cite{janke1960tafeln} only the convergence at the lower and upper limits should be examined.

-The case of the lower limit is simple.
-Taking into account that $_1\!F_1(a;b;z) = 1 + O(z)$ at $z \rightarrow 0$ \cite{janke1960tafeln}, we readily obtain that in the proximity of $\xi=0$ the most singular terms in the solution give rise to the expression
+The lower limit case is simple.
+Taking into account that $_1\!F_1(a;b;z) = 1 + O(z)$ at $z \rightarrow 0$ \cite{janke1960tafeln}, we readily obtain that in proximity of $\xi=0$ the most singular terms in the solution give rise to the expression